UTERINE REGENERATION AND

 The mission of our laboratory is to improve uterine health through understanding uterine degeneration and regeneration.
-Our major focus is menstruation, which affects roughly half of the world's population for about 40 years of their lives, yet it has been severely understudied.
-The reasons are complex but include societal taboos around menstruation and historical bias in which topics receive research funding.
-This research gap has real consequences: hundreds of millions of people worldwide are unable to adequately treat their endometriosis, heavy menstrual bleeding, and menstrual pain.
+Our major focus is menstruation, which has been severely understudied despite affecting roughly half of the world's population for about 40 years of their lives.
+As a result of this research gap, hundreds of millions of people worldwide are unable to adequately treat their endometriosis, heavy menstrual bleeding, and menstrual pain.

 We work primarily in rodent models and recently developed the first transgenic mouse models that recapitulate human menstruation.
 We currently have 4 major research avenues: